-Benefits of Movement
+Benefits of Regular Movement at Your Desk

 If you believed everything you read, you might think a standing desk could solve world peace, let alone sort your posture out.
 So what does the science really say about the health benefits of a standing desk?